-CH2M HILL (CH2M) partnered with Pima County to implement one of the world’s most advanced water reclamation facilities: the Agua Nueva Water Reclamation Facility.
-As the single-entity designer, builder and operator, CH2M combined its integrated delivery capabilities and penchant for technical excellence to create an industry-first wastewater treatment process that saves taxpayers’ money and conserves resources in Arizona’s water-starved climates.
+Jacobs partnered with Pima County to implement one of the world’s most advanced water reclamation facilities: the Agua Nueva Water Reclamation Facility.
+As the single-entity designer, builder and operator, Jacobs combined its integrated delivery capabilities and penchant for technical excellence to create an industry-first wastewater treatment process that saves taxpayers’ money and conserves resources in Arizona’s water-starved climates.

 Since its completion, the project has been recognized with more than a dozen industry awards, including three DBIA awards for Excellence in Process, National Award of Excellence, and a National Award of Merit; and the American Academy of Environmental Engineers & Scientists’ Grand Prize in Design, and most recently was selected for one of the American Council of Engineering Companies’ top 2015 Engineering Excellence Awards — earning an Honor Award.

-The real success of this project is thanks in large part to the true partnership between Pima County and CH2M, which set the stage for definition and implementation of design-build best practices and excellence in project delivery.
-The 32 million gallons per day (MGD), $172 million facility produces high quality effluent that exceeds expectations — keeping the Santa Cruz River clean and protecting the reclaimed water system.
+The real success of this project is thanks in large part to the true partnership between Pima County and Jacobs, which set the stage for definition and implementation of design-build best practices and excellence in project delivery.
+The 32-mgd, $172-million facility produces high-quality effluent that exceeds expectations — keeping the Santa Cruz River clean and protecting the reclaimed water system.

 The treatment process at the facility includes new headworks, influent pumping, and a combined flocculation/grit removal system, followed by dissolved air flotation (DAF) clarification for primary treatment and sludge thickening; 5-Stage Bardenpho secondary treatment with step-feed aeration; tertiary filtration; and chloramine-based disinfection.

-CH2M’s overriding objective was to bring the County an optimized lifecycle solution that balanced the responsibilities of each project function — design, construction, and operations — at best value to ratepayers.
-To achieve this, CH2M created a single-entity design-build-operate (DBO) team dedicated to technical innovation across each major discipline.
+Jacbos’ overriding objective was to bring the County an optimized lifecycle solution that balanced the responsibilities of each project function — design, construction, and operations — at best value to ratepayers.
+To achieve this, Jacobs created a single-entity design-build-operate (DBO) team dedicated to technical innovation across each major discipline.

 This provided a design process built around input from construction and operations experts to address constructability and operability at all times — maximizing our collective focus on startup and operations and management (O&M) efficiency.
 It also engaged engineers and designers during construction and startup to avoid process interruptions and provide a smooth transition to long-term O&M.

-This integration also ensured decisions were made in the county’s best interests: work efforts were effectively coordinated; schedules remained up-to-date and ahead of baseline; and potential problems were identified and resolved before impacting progress — allowing CH2M to deliver the project 8 months early, 1 year ahead of the compliance schedule, and $77 million below the $240 million design-build budget.
+This integration also ensured decisions were made in the county’s best interests: work efforts were effectively coordinated; schedules remained up-to-date and ahead of baseline; and potential problems were identified and resolved before impacting progress — allowing Jacobs to deliver the project eight months early, one year ahead of the compliance schedule, and $77 million below the $240 million design-build budget.